 If you don’t own a car, consider renting via Discover Cars, which lets you compare offers from all major rental companies.
 And meanwhile, this is part three of our road trips in France series.
 Don’t miss our recommendations for authentic Normandy and our guide for a great road trip in Provence.

-*This post contains affiliate links, and we may earn a commission at no extra cost to you.
+*This post contains affiliate links from which we may earn a commission, at no extra cost to you.

-Loire Valley has so much to offer, and it’s hard to decide which parts to see, let alone where to stay.
-But the region has some wonderful hotels — and they are another reason to do a Loire Valley road trip.
+The Loire Valley has so much to offer that it’s hard to decide which parts to visit — let alone where to stay.
+Fortunately, the region is home to some wonderful hotels, giving you yet another reason to plan a Loire Valley road trip.

 What to see in the area: the nearby Château de Cheverny, Château de Chambord, Blois and Château Royal de Blois, Fougères-sur-Bièvre Castle.
 Scroll down for more details about these sites.